SmartNotes/smartnotes.github.io/index.md

   <source type="video/mp4" src="https://robocop79.github.io/Websiteland//Twitter/FLT.mp4">
 </video>

+## What is SmartNotes?
+_SmartNotes is a text editor that generates suggestions and features or symbols based on the selected suggestion.
+The application was created with the aim of simplifying the generation of characters and features that are not on the keyboard or requires several time-consuming steps in popular document editors like Google Documents and Microsoft Word._

 ### **Functions in SmartNotes**
 - **Special symbols** - Easy access to different symbols
 - **Voice to text** - Easy to use only your voice to write your texts